-As well as this, adding epsom salts as a foliar spray is thought to improve color, for instance yellow leaves are often a sign of a Mg deficit, so a dose of Epsom salts will encourage new green growth, by helping to increase nutrient intake, making your shrubs fuller and with a more vibrant greener foliage.
+As well as this, adding epsom salt as a foliar spray is thought to improve color, for instance yellow leaves are often a sign of a Mg deficit, so a dose of Epsom salt will encourage new green growth, by helping to increase nutrient intake, making your shrubs fuller and with a more vibrant greener foliage.

 It is no great surprise that flowers also benefit from the color enhancement.

 With these claims in mind, it is no surprise that Epsom salt fertilizers are used by garden lovers and homeowners alike.